Things I've Done

 - The Turtles Project: Design and Implementation of Nested Virtualization October, 2010, best paper in Ninth USENIX Symposium on Operating Systems Design and Implementation (OSDI'10), Vancouver, BC, Canada.
 Was additionally awarded with IBM Pat Goldberg Best Paper award.

 - ELI: Bare-Metal Performance for I/O Virtualization Seventeenth International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS) 2012.
-Was awarded with HiPEAC Best Paper Award
+Was awarded with HiPEAC Best Paper Award and IBM Pat Goldberg Best Paper Award.

 - Towards Exitless and Efficient Paravirtual I/O Fifth Annual International Systems and Storage Conference (SYSTOR) 2012, Haifa, Israel.